-There are sound teaching a nd learning strategies a) The teaching strategies sup port achievement of the intended programme/module learning outcomes. b) The programme provides au programme learning outcor uthentic learning opportunities to enable learners to achieve the intended nes. c) rolled learners to attain (if reasonably diligent) the minimum intended programme and efficiently (in terms of overall learner effort and a reasonably balanced d) Learning is monitored/supe rvised. e) Individualised guidance, sup oport and timely formative feedback is regularly provided to enrolled learners as they progress within the pro ogramme.
-Satisfact tory (yes, no, partially) Comment Yes
+There are sound teaching and learning strategies

+- The teaching strategies support achievement of the intended programme/module learning outcomes. - b) The programme provides authentic learning opportunities to enable learners to achieve the intended programme learning outcomes. - c) The programme enables enrolled learners to attain (if reasonably diligent) the minimum intended programme learning outcomes reliably and efficiently (in terms of overall learner effort and a reasonably balanced workload). - d) Learning is monitored/supervised. - e) Individualised guidance, support and timely formative feedback is regularly provided to enrolled learners as they progress within the programme.